trdroid/Android-Examples/Activities/ActivityLifeCycle/README.md

 # Saving State

-## Retaining state between Activity destruction and construction
+## Retaining state between Activity destruction and reconstruction

 <b><i>Implementing onSaveInstanceState() callback</i></b>

 Since an activity is destroyed and recreated on runtime device configuration changes, the onSaveInstanceState() method can be implemented to retain the state across activity destruction and reconstruction.
 However, the onSaveInstanceState() method is not helpful for saving state when an activity is paused or stopped. onSaveInstanceState() is only useful when an activity instance is reconstructed, not when an activity is paused and resumed.

-When an activity is paused or stopped, the Android system could possibly destroy the activity to reclaim memory, if needed.
-That said, a running activity is never destroyed by the Android system to reclaim memory.

-In such cases, the onPause() method is reliably called.
+When an activity is destroyed, the onPause() method is reliably called.
 The onDestroy() method may not be called at all times.
-Usually, the onSaveInstanceState() method is used to save and stash the state and the onPause() method for pausing tasks.

 ```java
     @Override